St. Robert Bellarmine Catholic Church (Burbank, California): Modern history

-From 1969 to 1986, Msgr.
-Paul Seday, headed the parish.
-Msgr.
+From 1969 to 1986, Paul Seday, headed the parish.
 Seday had served as an associate pastor at St. Robert starting in 1965 and retired in 1986 at age 67.

-From 1986 to 2002, Msgr.
-Patrick Reilly, a native of Ireland, was the pastor at St. Robert.
-Msgr.
+From 1986 to 2002, Patrick Reilly, a native of Ireland, was the pastor at St. Robert.
 Reilly retired in 2002 and became pastor emeritus, a title which he continued to hold in 2008.
-In February 2004, Msgr.
-Reilly was accused in a civil lawsuit of molesting a boy more than two decades earlier at a parish school in the San Gabriel Valley.
-Reilly had not been accused of any prior misconduct, according to the Archdiocese, and the Clergy Misconduct Board of the Archdiocese reviewed the allegation and concluded there was "no credible evidence of misconduct" on Reilly's part.
+In February 2004, Reilly was accused in a civil lawsuit of molesting a boy more than two decades earlier at a parish school in the San Gabriel Valley.
+Reilly had not been accused of any prior misconduct, according to the archdiocese, and the Clergy Misconduct Board of the archdiocese reviewed the allegation and concluded there was "no credible evidence of misconduct" on Reilly's part.

-Rev. Lawrence Signey was the pastor at St. Robert Bellarmine from 2002 to 2007.
+Lawrence Signey was the pastor at St. Robert Bellarmine from 2002 to 2007.
 He died in March 2007 at age 45.
-Cardinal Roger Mahony presided at the funeral mass for Father Signey.
-Rev. John Collins, raised in Galway, Ireland, was appointed parish administrator in 2007 following Rev. Signey's death.
+Cardinal Roger Mahony presided at the funeral mass for Signey.
+John Collins, raised in Galway, Ireland, was appointed parish administrator in 2007 following Signey's death.

 In 2007, the parish celebrated its 100th anniversary.
-The centennial concluded In September 2007, with a mass concelebrated by Cardinal Roger Mahony, Auxiliary Bishop Gerald Eugene Wilkerson, Father John Collins, Msgr.
-Patrick Reilly, and about 10 other priests.
+The centennial concluded In September 2007, with a mass concelebrated by Cardinal Roger Mahony, Auxiliary Bishop Gerald Eugene Wilkerson, John Collins, Patrick Reilly, and about 10 other priests.
 The mass was followed by a gala celebration in the parish hall attended by more than 500 people.